Does the Soviet School of Chess still rule?

 The nation has created a powerhouse in less than 30 years and its women have dominated chess for more than two decades.
 China currently holds the #5 ranking (behind Russia, Ukraine, Israel and Azerbaijan).
 They have produced four 2700s (Wang Yue, Bu Xiangzhi, Ni Hua, Wang Hao) and have a cadre of young strong players who are unrated and indeed ready to enter the chess stage.
 Li Chao and Yu Yangyi showed great promise in the FIDE World Cup, not to mention Hou Yifan, a legitimate talent.

 Wesley So represents a new era of chess players.
-Photo by Galina Popova courtesy of FIDE.

 India has the benefit of a great icon in World Champion Anand and perhaps more of a massification effect in terms of young talent.
 We are witnessing the “Anand Effect” or “Anand Boom” similar to what happened in the U.S. with Bobby Fischer.
 India has excelled in many of the age group world championships and in 2008 won both the boy’s and girl’s junior titles.
 Overall, India is now ranked as the #6 federation (counting the top 10 players) with a large, active population of chess players.
-The players have strong support from the corporate sector, but internal rankling could slow process.
+The players have strong support from the corporate sector, but internal rankling could slow the process.

 Vietnam and the Philippines have begun to show promise with young talent such as Le Quang Liem, Nguyen Ngoc Truong Son and Wesley So.
 Cuba has led the way in showing that there are other methods for producing elite players and have Lenier Dominguez.
 Iran has also made tremendous strides in producing strong talent.
 In North America, there is Hikaru Nakamura who has soared over 2700 and is has developed a unique approach to chess development.
 Last but not least, the world’s #1 player is Norway’s Magnus Carlsen.
-Carlsen was trained primarily by fellow Norwegians without extensive support, but developed into an elite player.
+Carlsen was trained primarily by fellow Norwegians without extensive support but developed into an elite player.
 This occurred long before his alliance with Kasparov.

 With regard to Russia I am not aware of the most recent developments; actually it is Evgeny Bareev who is working with the main players in his school.
 But unfortunately I don’t see much talent coming from our country and this is scaring for me as we shall not get any younger.
 Some of the players in this team already played in 1994, so you need some new blood at some point and at the moment I can’t see who can bring some new resources to the team.
 OK, we have some good players such as Malakhov, we have Jakovenko, but they are not much stronger than the rest of the guys.
 Bareev is already 40 you know, but I hope that he will be able to prepare in his school some young players for the Olympiad in two years time in Dresden.
 (Link)

 In Dresden, it was not to be.
 Armenia would take gold again on the strength of Levon Aronian and Gabriel Sargissian.
-Israel took silver and the U.S. took the bronze.
-For the time being, Russia, the Ukraine, Israel, Azerbaijan and Armenia will keep the tradition strong, but how long will the influence of the “Soviet School” last?
+Israel took the silver and the U.S. took bronze.
+For the time being, Russia, the Ukraine, Israel, Azerbaijan, and Armenia will keep the tradition strong, but how long will the influence of the “Soviet School” last?

 Garry Kasparov was perhaps the first player from the Soviet School to make effective use of the traditional methods along with the use of databases.
 Players like Ruslan Ponomariov, Teimour Radjabov and Sergey Karjakin are steeped more in the information age than previous generations, but one can still see the influence of the Soviet tradition.

-The idea of studying classic games is invaluable as are the deep studying of middlegame positions.
+The idea of studying classic games is invaluable as is the deep studying of middlegame positions.
 These methods had been practiced in other parts of the world for a long time.
 There was no other way to develop a deep understanding of chess prior to today’s wide distribution of audio/visual education material.